 Are you looking for a scalable solution to training your organization in the concepts and tools of Lean Six Sigma?

 Scaling success is an important part of any training initiative.
-We recognized the need so we developed a Flipped Classroom approach for Lean Six Sigma Green Belts.
+We recognized the need so we developed a Blended Learning approach for Lean Six Sigma Green Belts.
 It’s designed to make it easier to scale your efforts while at the same time helping you achieve better results than you would from traditional classroom training.

 In a traditional classroom, instructors lecture and students listen.
 Instructors follow up lectures by assigning students homework to complete independently.
 In this scenario, the student applies the concepts on their own without guidance.
 If the instructor isn’t readily available to help students apply what they’ve learned, then there isn’t a high likelihood of successful project completion.

-With a Flipped Classroom approach, the student’s experience is reversed.
+With a Blended Learning approach, the student’s experience is reversed.
 Students learn the lecture portion through independent study and complete the homework in class.
-Lean Six Sigma Flipped Classroom training means that instructors are available during project application when students need their guidance most.
+Lean Six Sigma Blended Learning training means that instructors are available during project application when students need their guidance most.

-Designing the learning with a Flipped Classroom approach allows students to absorb concepts on their own and then provides them with essential project guidance so they can learn by doing.
+Designing the learning with a Blended Learning approach allows students to absorb concepts on their own and then provides them with essential project guidance so they can learn by doing.
 This active guidance promotes understanding and application which increases the likelihood of project success!

 Key to Scalability